Big Brother (British TV series) series 4: Format Changes

 Big Brother 4 featured an opening night twist, like the previous two series.
 Housemates had to nominate one housemate for eviction on the first night, and any housemates who received even one nomination were automatically up against the public vote.

 Later in the series, housemate, Cameron Stout, accepted a challenge from Big Brother and discovered it meant spending a week in the Big Brother Africa house.
 Housemate Gaetano spent time in the Big Brother 4 house while Cameron was in Africa.

 Big Brother 4 was the first series to feature a double eviction, with two out of the three nominated housemates being evicted on Day 29.
 On Day 37, Lisa entered the house as part of a twist.
 This series was also the first to allow previously evicted housemates to return, with ex-housemate Jon entering the house for a second time on Day 50.
 He remained in the house until the finale, but was ineligible to win the grand prize.

 Housemates

 Post-Series

 Housemates from Big Brother 4 failed to make many appearances in future regular series' since their evictions.
-However, Anouska was a participant in the 2004 spin-off series Big Brother Panto, along with other housemates from the first five series'.
+However, the first evictee, Anouska, would continue to make regular appearances on the Big Brother franchise, first as a guest on Big Brother Australia 3, as a houseguest for 10 days in the final weeks of the season.
+Her stay was 2 days longer than her time as a housemate in the UK.
+Then she was a participant in the 2004 spin-off series Big Brother Panto, along with other housemates from the first five series'.
 Housemate Federico later appeared in Big Brother 10, participating in a task celebrating ten years of the series, and Ultimate Big Brother saw housemate Lisa make an appearance participating in a task inspired by her time in Big Brother 4, and Jon also made a short appearance in a task.